openstack/storlets/doc/source/engine_dev_installation.rst

 /etc/swift/object-server/1.conf through /etc/swift/object-server/4.conf
 otherwise the file is typically /etc/swift/object-server.conf

- 1. Add the storlet_handler to the object server pipline just before the slo object-server as shown below:
+ 1. Add the storlet_handler to the object server pipeline just before the slo object-server as shown below:

  ::